Fall NSO 2017 Information

-NSO takes place Friday, August 26, through Saturday, August 27, prior to classes beginning on Tuesday, August 30.
-Parents/guests are welcome to leave on Saturday evening, (8/27) after the open house in the Residence Halls.
+NSO takes place Friday, August 25, through Saturday, August 26, prior to classes beginning on Tuesday, August 29.
+Parents/guests are welcome to leave on Saturday evening, (8/26).

 NSO Parent/Guest Registration

 (incoming students are free)

-For online registration for NSO Fall 2016 click here or feel free to fill out the registration form in the NSO Booklet on pg.44 and mail it in.
+Online registration for NSO Fall 2017 will be available in late spring.
+You can also fill out the registration form in the NSO Booklet and mail it in.
 Each new students will receive two complimentary passes (a value of $100).
 In order to avoid long lines during check-in, please list out the names for these two passes on the registration form so we can have name tags waiting when you arrive.
 Additional guests that attend NSO will require a $50 registration fee.
 Please note that orientation is designed for new students and their adult guests.
 (It is not recommended to bring younger siblings or small children.)

 For Hotel information, links, sponsors and more, check out the Hotel Partnerships of PLNU and Visitor's Guide and Sponsors.